-The Richmond Museum of History is a little known jewel and the most significant local history museum in the East Bay.
-The museum is housed in a Carnegie Library built in 1910 that boasts a permanent exhibit gallery and also the Seaver Gallery, a space for temporary exhibits and special events.
-The Museum draws from their extensive permanent collection of historically significant objects and documents to stage exhibits and host educational programs for the benefit of the public.
-The Richmond Museum of History has had a presence in the Iron Triangle for sixty years and we are proud to be cornerstone of the community.
+The Richmond Museum of History is the most significant local history museum in west Contra Costa County.
+The museum is housed in a Carnegie Library built in 1910 that boasts a permanent exhibit gallery and a space for temporary exhibits and special events.
+The Museum draws from their extensive permanent collection of artifacts, photographs and documents to host educational programs and exhibitions for the benefit of the public.
+The Richmond Museum of History has had a presence in Richmond, California for over sixty years and we are proud to be cornerstone of the community.

 Visit the Museum!